 Ford has reported big increases with certain models: Fiesta, Fusion, and Taurus.
 Together with an increase from the F-Series Ford F-150 truck lineup, which accounts for half the brand’s volume, and improvements reported by the Ford Escape, EcoSport, Edge, Flex, and Transit vans, Ford sales have risen 2% in 2019.
 Ford’s share of the Canadian market is now nudging up against the 15% mark.

-With a comfortable cabin and great performance, Ford Focus is definitely worth of your attention.
+With a comfortable cabin and great performance, Ford Focus is definitely worthy of your attention.
 Ford refreshed the Focus some years back, with a new front grille and updates to the car’s climate and stereo controls.
 Other updates include a 123-horsepower three-cylinder engine with better fuel economy and a rearview camera joining the standard features list.
 It comes with a wide array of features in the lineup that includes a moonroof, automatic climate control, heated seats, and several advanced safety features.
-It has maintained good crash test scores and comes with a rearview camera, blind spot monitoring, rear cross traffic alert, and lane keep assist.
-It has a standard 160-horsepower four-cylinder engine, which is paired with either a five-speed manual transmission or a six-speed dual clutch automatic transmission.
+It has maintained good crash test scores and comes with a rearview camera, blind-spot monitoring, rear cross-traffic alert, and lane-keep assist.
+It has a standard 160-horsepower four-cylinder engine, which is paired with either a five-speed manual transmission or a six-speed dual-clutch automatic transmission.
 A 123-horsepower turbocharged three-cylinder engine paired with a six-speed manual transmission is available.
-The driving experience is amazing, with responsive steering and strong braking system.
+The driving experience is amazing, with responsive steering and a strong braking system.

 How to buy a used car from the privacy and safety of your home?